openshift/enhancements/enhancements/installer/image-based-installer.md

 ### User Stories

-- As a user in a disconnected environment with no existing management cluster, I want to deploy a single-node OpenShift cluster using a [seed image](https://github.com/openshift-kni/lifecycle-agent/blob/main/docs/seed-image-generation.md) and my own automation for provisioning.
+- As a user in a on-premise disconnected environment with no existing management cluster, I want to deploy a single-node OpenShift cluster using a [seed image](https://github.com/openshift-kni/lifecycle-agent/blob/main/docs/seed-image-generation.md) and my own automation for provisioning.

 ### Goals